Custom print businesses often focus on printing everything, including business cards, photos, and even custom T-shirts.

 Remember that with the growth in popularity of selling custom prints, expect to face stiff competition.
-Therefore, you ought to market your custom prints on social media to maximize your reach.
+Therefore, you should market your custom prints on social media to maximize your reach.

 Here are some real life success stories of starting a custom prints business:

 Zach Katz (from Amsterdam, Netherlands) started Framed Tweets over 5 years ago.

 Hi!
 I’m Zach Katz, and I started Framed Tweets to give people a simple way to beautifully frame their favorite tweets as art, to remember and enjoy forever.